Posterior Conformal Prediction: Additional experiments

-PCP consistently achieves a coverage rate near 0.9 at most values of $V$.
+PCP consistently achieves a coverage rate close to 0.9 at most values of $V$.
 We interpret this result by visualizing the membership probabilities in \Cref{fig:pi_sim2}.
-The probabilities vary continuously over $V$ while changing randomly over $W$.
+We can see that the probabilities vary continuously over the feature $V$ while changing randomly over the second feature $W$ in $X$.
 This means our mixture model learns that $V$ is the important feature of the conditional residual distribution.
-The hyperparameter selection procedure in \Cref{sect:hyper} chooses a large value of the precision parameter, $m=500$.
-Thus, the membership probabilities $\tilde \pi_1(X)$ have small deviations from the local average in \Cref{fig:pi_sim_2_1}.
-With the large $m$ and $\tilde \pi_1(X)=1$, PCP achieves approximate conditional validity and short interval length for $V\in [5,8]$, where the residuals are (approximately) drawn from the same distribution.
+The hyperparameter selection procedure in \Cref{sect:hyper} chooses a large value of the precision parameter, \(m=500\).
+Thus, the randomized membership probabilities \(\hat \pi_1^\star(X)\) have small deviations from their local average in \Cref{fig:pi_sim_2_1}.
+With large \(m\) and \(\hat \pi_1^\star(X)\) close to one, PCP achieves approximate conditional validity and short interval length for \(V\in [5,8]\), where the residuals are approximately drawn from the same distribution.

-\subsection{Medical expenditure panel survey dataset}
+\subsection{Medical Expenditure Panel Survey dataset}

-We replicate the MEPS experiment in \Cref{sect:fair}, with the variable $A_{n+1}$ indicating whether the test point is from a white or non-white person.
-We let $\theta=0.36$ in \eqref{equ:p_difference} since white individuals make up approximately 36\% of the full population.
-We divide the white group ($A_{n+1} =1$) in the test set into two subgroups based on whether $\tilde e(X_{n+1})<0.36$ or not, where $\tilde e(X_{n+1})$ is the estimator of $e(X_{n+1})$ defined below \eqref{equ:pcp_fair}. \Cref{fig:fair1_race} shows that SCP+Partition decreases the coverage rate for white individuals with $A_{n+1} =1$ and $\tilde e(X_{n+1})<0.36.$ PCP closes this gap by weighting, which significantly increases the interval length in \Cref{fig:fair2_race}.
-Nevertheless, the coverage rate of PCP is around 0.9, meaning it is non-conservative.
-The PCP interval maintains the group-conditional coverage guarantee of SCP+Partition in \Cref{fig:fair3}, while being independent of $A_{n+1}$ asymptotically, as shown in \Cref{fig:fair4}.
+We replicate the MEPS experiment in \Cref{sect:fair}, with the variable \(A_{n+1}\) indicating whether the test point is from a white or non-white person.
+We let \(\theta\approx 0.36\) in \eqref{equ:p_difference}, since white individuals make up approximately \(36\%\) of the full population.
+We divide the white group \((A_{n+1}=1)\) in the test set into two subgroups based on whether \(\hat e^\star(X_{n+1})<\theta\) or \(\hat e^\star(X_{n+1})\geq\theta\), where \(\hat e^\star(X_{n+1})\) is a randomized estimator defined in \eqref{equ:e_tilde}. \Cref{fig:fair1_race} shows that SCP+Partition decreases the coverage rate for white individuals with \(A_{n+1}=1\) and \(\hat e^\star(X_{n+1})<0.36\).
+PCP closes this gap by weighting, which significantly increases the interval length in \Cref{fig:fair2_race}.
+Nevertheless, the coverage rate of PCP is around 0.9, meaning it is not overly conservative.
+The PCP interval maintains the group-conditional coverage guarantee of SCP+Partition in \Cref{fig:fair3_race}, while being independent of $A_{n+1}$ asymptotically, as shown in \Cref{fig:fair4_race}.